 Terry Flew is Professor of Communication and Creative Industries in the Creative Industries Faculty at the Queensland University of Technology, Brisbane, Australia, and a researcher with the Digital Media Research Centre in the School of Communication.
+He is also affiliated with the Behavioural Economics, Society and Technology (BEST) Centre.

 He is the author of 13 books (five edited), including Understanding Global Media, Politics, Media and Democracy in Australia, Media Economics and Global Creative Industries.